Editorial Standards

 | Signature method | Wet signature, scanned and attached as PDF | PIN-based electronic signature, no PDF attachment |

-| Who signs | Partner, member, or Partnership Representative in Part II, ERO in Part III when applicable | Partner, member, or Partnership Representative, and ERO authorize PINs |
+| Who signs | Partner or member in Part II for a regular Form 1065 return; Partnership Representative (or Designated Individual if the PR is an entity) for an AAR; ERO in Part III when applicable | Partner, member, or Partnership Representative, and ERO authorize PINs |

 | Where it goes | Attached to the e-filed 1065 as a binary PDF attachment | Retained by ERO, not sent to IRS with the return |